Hermite spectral method for the inelastic Boltzmann equation: Numerical scheme

 \subsection{Collision step}

-For the collision step, as is stated, the computational cost to compute the collision term is still quite expensive as $\mO(M^9)$.
-Therefore, a new collision model is built to reduce cost following the idea in \cite{Approximation2019}.
-Here, we will introduce the new collision model, and then introduce the numerical scheme in the collision step.
+For the collision step, as stated before, the computational cost to compute the collision term is still quite expensive, on the order of $\mO(M^9)$.
+Therefore, we propose a new collision model to reduce the cost, following the idea in \cite{Approximation2019}.
+In this section, we will introduce the new collision model and then discuss the numerical scheme in the collision step.